 The Web Engine is primarily responsible for the merging of HTML pages with data.
 You must have Sage 100 installed before installing the Web Engine.
 The system requirements for running the Web Engine are the same as those for Sage 100.
-For a complete list of system requirements, refer to the Supported Platform Matrix.
-To access the matrix, see article ID 47649 in the Sage Knowledgebase at support.na.sage.com.
+For a complete list of system requirements, refer to the Sage Knowledgebase article: Supported Platform Matrices for Sage 100 (solution ID 223924950047649).